mesosphere/universe/README.md

 #### `command.json`

-This file is **optional**.
-Describes how to install the package's CLI.
+This file is **optional** and will soon be **deprecataed**.
+Please see `resource.json` for how to specify binary CLIs instead.
+This file describes how to install the package's CLI from pip.
-Currently the only supported format is a Pip requirements file where each element in the array is a line in the requirements file.
+Specify where each element in the array is a line in the requirements file.

 ```json
 {